 You should book following 3 appointments at least 2 months before the delivery of your child to avoid any time wastage.
 Let’s assume, the expected delivery date of your child is 31st December.
 You should spare some time and book appointment with the following 4 departments in the first week of November.

 01-Book Appointment with Ahwal-e-Madni (Civil Affairs) for the birth Certificate 20 days after the expected date of delivery i.e. 20th January

-- Book Appointment with NADRA to apply for the National Identity Card for Overseas Pakistanis (NICOP) for the newly born child after one week from the appointment with Civil Affairs i.e. 27th January
+02-Book Appointment with NADRA to apply for the National Identity Card for Overseas Pakistanis (NICOP) for the newly born child after one week after the appointment with Civil Affairs i.e. 27th January